-Suitable padding is fixed to the backboard edges in all Senior, Under 18 and Under 16 matches played at its home venue.
+Suitable padding is fixed to the backboard edges in all Senior, Under 18 and Under 16 matches.

 Venues with older backboards measuring 1,800 mm by 1,200 mm must ensure that fixed padding is provided for all levels of competition.